ssrebelious/QGIS_processing_scripts/README.md

 # QGIS_processing_scripts
-Python- and R-based scripts meant to run using Processing framawork
+Python- and R-based scripts meant to run using Processing framework